arjuna-dev/llm_parametrizer/README.md

 ## Features

-Test an API call with various parametrized values:
+* Test an API call with various parametrized values:
   * Prompts
   * Roles
   * Models
   * Temperatures

-  \
+* Save as CSV to view en google sheets or similar

 Parameters not yet implemented include: